-If you’re interested in improving people’s health and wellbeing, and want to make real changes in the community, the Bachelor of Health Science (Environmental Health) is a great career choice.
+If you’re interested in protecting people’s health and wellbeing at a local community level, the Bachelor of Health Science (Environmental Health) is a great career choice.

-Massey’s Bachelor of Health Science (Environmental Health) will help you become a multi-skilled professional with a specific focus on protection of human health.
-You’ll learn to protect people and communities from threats to health from our built and natural environments.
+The Environmental Health major of Massey’s Bachelor of Health Science (BHlthSc) is designed to give you the technical training needed for a professional career in human health protection.
+Within the broader context of the BHlthSc degree, you’ll learn how to protect people and communities from threats to health from our built and natural environments.

-Environmental health is concerned with all aspects of the environment that may affect human health.
+Environmental health is the professional area concerned with all aspects of the environment that may affect human health.
 Threats to human health may be biological, physical or chemical, and may be caused by natural processes, human activity, or a combination of the two.
-You’ll study important environmental health topics including food safety, infectious disease transmission, drinking water quality, urban air pollution, the hazards of excessive noise, exposure to toxic and other hazardous substances, workplace monitoring, medical geochemistry, contaminated site assessment, waste management and climate change.
+Within the major you’ll study important environmental health topics including food safety, infectious disease transmission, drinking water quality, urban air pollution, the hazards of excessive noise, exposure to toxic and other hazardous substances, workplace monitoring, medical geochemistry, contaminated site assessment, waste management and climate change.

-Massey’s Bachelor of Health Science (Environmental Health) is recognised under the Environmental Health Officers Qualifications Regulations 1993.
+Entry to the EHO role is possible because the Bachelor of Health Science (Environmental Health) is formally recognised under the Environmental Health Officers Qualifications Regulations 1993.

 “I would highly recommend studying at Massey.
 The help and support received from staff, lecturers and other students was invaluable in completing my degree…”